RNSG 1413 – Foundations of Nursing

 RNSG 1160 Foundations Clinical

-- See course calendar (Spring 2015 ).
+- See course calendar.
 Clinical hours are on Thursday and Friday mornings; the exact times will vary depending on the clinical site and instructor.

 - Additional time at the clinical site for clinical preparation may be required prior to clinical each week.